Understanding parton evolution in matter from renormalization group analysis: Phenomenology

-Using the same in-medium transport parameters, we present projections (lower panel of Fig.~\ref{fig:my_label}) for modified pion fragmentation functions at the future electron-ion collider (EIC) for $e$Pb reactions at fixed $Q^2=20$ GeV$^2$ and various Bjorken $x_B$ values.
+In Fig.~\ref{fig:eic}, we also project for modified pion fragmentation functions at the future electron-ion collider (EIC) for $e$Pb reactions at fixed $Q^2=20$ GeV$^2$ and various Bjorken $x_B$ values.
 We find that for $x_B>0.3$, where partons are less energetic in the nuclear rest frame, modifications become very large, consistent with existing predictions for heavy flavor and jets~\cite{Li:2020zbk,Li:2020rqj}.